Leptis Magna

 Circus Maximus

-To the southeast of their city, the people of Lepcis Magna constructed their circus or hippodrome, a vast space measuring approximately 100 x 450 meters.
+To the southeast of their city, the people of Lepcis Magna constructed their circus or hippodrome (modeled after the Circus Maximus in Rome), a vast space measuring approximately 100 x 450 meters.
 This site, located on a flat area near the beach not far from the Amphitheater, likely had a history of hosting chariot races, with seating for spectators carved into the rocky terrain.
 In 162 CE, starting gates (carceres) were added, indicating further development of the venue.

 Around the same time, new stands were erected along the sea, likely replacing an earlier wooden structure.
 These stands accommodated between 20,000 to 25,000 spectators across eleven tiers of official seating.
-From the higher vantage point of the Amphitheater, one could also glimpse the circus, as depicted in the first photo.
+From the higher vantage point of the Amphitheater, one could also glimpse the circus.

 On the spina (central dividing barrier), five water basins with fountains were installed, a decorative feature reminiscent of Rome's Circus Maximus.
 This included the "dolphins" on the corners, which indicated the number of laps remaining for the charioteers.